-When out in the nature, it’s a good idea to dress in long-sleeved shirts and long pants to cover your skin.
+When exploring the wilderness under the Midnight Sun, it’s a good idea to dress in long-sleeved shirts and long pants to cover your skin.
 Also, loose clothing works better, since the mosquitoes can bite through tight clothing.
 Some also say that light colours attract the nuisances less than dark ones, so choose white and other light-coloured clothing.
 If you’re heading out for longer trip or to areas such as swamps where more mosquitoes are found, get yourself a mosquito hat!
 It might not be the most fashion-forward choice, but it will definitely protect you from the mosquitoes.

 Mosquitoes are drawn to humans based on the heat, shape and the scent of carbon dioxide, so waving your arms around you to get rid of them might actually work in your disadvantage and draw them towards you.
 Keeping yourself cool and staying calm is thus good way to stay hidden from their radar!

 The reason the stings you get might itch is that most of us are allergic.
 Best way to fight the itch is thus to treat it like any other allergy: ask the local pharmacy for allergy meds that work especially well to prevent the itch, and treat the stings for example with a suitable cream.